k0f1/configuring-linux-web-server/README.md

 * Configure the local timezone to UTC

-### Prelimnary configuration of apche to display "Hello World!"
+### Prelimnary configuration of apache to display "Hello World!"
 * Install and configure Apache to server a Python mod_wsgi application `sudo apt-get install libapache2-mod-wsgi-py3`

- Edit the /etc/apache2/sites-enabled/000-default.conf file.
+ Define the name of the file you need to write within Apache configuration by using `WSGIScriptAlias` directive Now **edit** the /etc/apache2/sites-enabled/000-default.conf file.
 This file tells Apache how to respond to requests, where to find the files for a particular site and much more.

  Edit by adding the following line at the end of the
  ```